If you believe a charge, or a charge amount, that was raised against you is inaccurate, you can always counter it.

 - Log in into your flatfair dashboard

-- Select Counter for the charge(s) you'd like to negotiate
+- Select Negotiate for the charge(s) you'd like to negotiate

-- Add documents as evidence for your counter charge (evidence such as receipts for professional cleaning will work strongly in your favour)
+- Upload documents as evidence for your counter charge (evidence such as receipts for professional cleaning will work strongly in your favour)

-- Suggest an alternative price and click Send.
+- Suggest an alternative price and click Submit counter.

 (Note: an alternative price can be anything from £0 upwards.
 For example, if you think that you should not be charged anything for a specific charge, simply input the number zero.)

-Your landlord or agent will receive the counter charge which they can then either accept, counter (again) or dispute.
+Your landlord or agent will receive the counter charge which they can then either accept, negotiate (again) or dispute.

 If they accept, you'll be notified by email.
 You will then have five days to complete the payment for the accepted charge(s) using a card of your choice.
-All tenants in the household must complete payment for their equal share.
 Once payment has been received and reviewed, the membership will be closed.

 If they respond (with their own counter charge), the process will continue until an agreement is reached.

-In an instance where no agreement can be reached, you may send the charge to Independent Dispute Resolution by clicking Dispute.
+In an instance where no agreement can be reached, you may send the charge to Independent Dispute Resolution by clicking Start adjudication.